 The world over, livestock industry has emerged as the major contaminant of the environment.
 Billions of animals raised for food form the single largest contributor to global warming via greenhouse gas emissions, biggest consumer of our freshwater, land and food resources.
 The wastes emerging from the livestock account for over half of all water pollution.
 Being a vegetarian is the single most powerful step that the mankind can adopt to save the environment and tread on a path of sustainability.

 To truly achieve that transcendental spirituality that Yoga aims to bring one to, and have a compassionate approach towards the planet, a vegetarian diet has been recommended by the Yoga philosophers throughout ages, is the best way to start with.

-At Abhinam Yoga School, we advice all Teacher Training Students to stay vegetarian and offer them “Sattvic” meals during their TTC courses in order to imbibe the principles of simple living and the dietary guidelines laid down by Patanjali.
+At Abhinam Yoga Teacher Training School, we advice all Teacher Training Students to stay vegetarian and offer them “Sattvic” meals during their Yoga Teacher Training courses in India in order to imbibe the principles of simple living and the dietary guidelines laid down by Patanjali.